Featured Resource

 Do I need special software to use the UDLib/SEARCH databases?

 Yes.
-Each computer should have a Web browser installed, e.g. Internet Explorer, Mozilla Firefox, or Safari.
+Each computer should have a Web browser installed, e.g. Chrome, Internet Explorer, Firefox, or Safari.
 Adobe Acrobat should also be installed for use in viewing many of the files retrieved through the databases.

 Can students print the articles found in the UDLib/SEARCH databases?